JonasGruenwald/chrobot/README.md

 * Web archiving
 * Browser integration tests

-> 🦝 The generated protocol bindings are largely untested and I would consider this package experimental, use at your own peril
+> 🦝 The generated protocol bindings are largely untested and I would consider this package experimental, use at your own peril!
+> The package is public because I think it's already useful in its current state though.
+My use case is mainly short running automation jobs which don't need to be highly stable

 ## Setup